Accepting Submissions for 2024 from October 20-December 3, 2023

 11) As the producer, director, or submitter of your film, you are responsible for acquiring the legal right and authority to submit your film and for the use of any music, images, and content contained therein.
 The Chicago Park District holds no responsibility for the use of copyrighted material contained in your film.
 Submission of a film warrants that you have obtained all necessary legal permissions.
 Unlicensed usage of protected images or music can be subject to legal action and fines.

 12) In the event that any claim, dispute, or proceeding shall be brought by any person or entity alleging unlawful or unauthorized use of any copyrighted material, the submitter shall indemnify and defend the Chicago Park District, its Commissioners, officers, agents, employees and volunteers from any liability in connection therewith and from any costs and expenses, including but not limited to attorneys costs and fees, that may be incurred in connection therewith.

 13) The Chicago Park District reserves the right to disqualify any film that includes any unauthorized copyrighted material.

 14) Entrants may submit up to 1 feature and 1 short or 2 shorts.

-15) The preferred method of film submission for 2017 is via online screener.
+15) The preferred method of film submission is via an online screener.
 Dropbox files, Vimeo links, YouTube links, etc. are all acceptable.